abdulwahabO/study-notes/computer-science/data-structures-and-algorithms/algorithms.md

 ## Algorithms

 _Asymptotic analysis_ is used to evaluate how much more time/space an algorithm will need as its input size grows.
 This analysis is independent of the programming language used, the CPU power, and other hardware factors.
+It focus on the number of steps an algorithm takes, instead of the actual running time.

 `Time complexity` is a way of computing the running time of an algorithm by considering specific input that leads to the maximum number of possible primitive operations been executed.
 This can be expressed as a polynomial.